Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 574-289-4831

-This South Bend, Indiana area resource is open to families and caregivers of those with autism.
-They do not have a website but can be reached at 574-289-4831.
+This South Bend, Indiana, area resource is open to families and caregivers of those with autism.
+They do not have a website, but they can be reached at 574-289-4831 for support and information.
+This group offers essential support through autism parent support groups, which can be invaluable for sharing experiences, building friendships, and gaining practical advice.

 INSOURCE